jservajean/alfresco-js-batch-executer/README.md

 <tr>
     <td><code>onBatch</code></td>
     <td>
-        A JavaScript function which will be executed on each **batch** of items to process.
-It receives one
+        A JavaScript function which will be executed on each <strong>batch</strong> of items to process.
-        parameter: a JavaScript array of items in the batch.
+        It receives one parameter: a JavaScript array of items in the batch.
 This function can be used to further improve performance by grouping some logic in batches.
-For example if you have to check for each document if another one exists with the same name, then you can make **one** query with all names included by
+For example if you have to check for each document if another one exists with the same name, then you can make <strong>one</strong> query with all names included by
         <code>OR</code> instead of executing one search query for each node.
 This can improve performance but
         complicates the implementation of course. <code>onBatch</code> parameter is mandatory unless
         <code>onNode</code> function is present.